New Garden Organic Service

 • Recyclable items that belong in your yellow lid bin

-Will there be any changes to the red lid general waste or yellow lid recycling bin services?
+Will there be any changes to the red lid general waste or yellow lid recycling bin service?

 Can businesses or commercial entities participate in the GO service?

-Does the green bin get picked up by a separate truck?
-What happens with the green waste?
+Does the GO bin get picked up by a separate truck?

-Yes, special GO bin trucks will collect your garden organics to be delivered to the dedicated resource recovery area to be processed into a suitable reusable product.
+Yes, special GO bin trucks will collect your garden organic waste and deliver to the dedicated resource recovery area to be processed into a suitable reusable product.

 What if I have too much garden material for my GO bin?